 - Vegetables: mushrooms, kale, bell peppers, onions

-Cooking delicata squash:
+How to cook delicata squash:

 The first step is to cook your squash.
 I love to use delicata squash in this recipe because it has a natural sweetness that works well with melted cheese.

-Pan fry the delicata squash slices with avocado oil (or another high heat tolerant oil), salt, and cumin.
+Step 3: Pan-fry the delicata squash slices with avocado oil (or another high heat tolerant oil), salt, and cumin.
 Dice the cooked squash slices.

 Feel free to substitute other winter squash and greens.
-Acorn squash is my second choice because it gets soft like delicata squash.
-Butternut may be too hard, even cooked so if you use this, slice it thinly.
+Acorn squash is my second choice because it gets soft, like delicata squash.
+Butternut may be too hard, even cooked, so if you use this, slice it thinly.

-You can use other types of greens for these gluten free quesadillas too:
+You can use other types of greens for these gluten free quesadillas, too:

 - dandelion greens

-Flip the quesadilla so the other side can get crispy.
+Step 3: Flip the quesadilla so the other side can get crispy.

 - 8 gluten free flour tortillas

-- 1 1/2 cup shredded cheese
+- 1 ½ cup shredded cheese

 - 1 cup roasted delicata squash